Pacific Wrecks

 Wartime History

-During 1945, the Japanese Navy planned a daring operation to use the I-400, I-401, I-13 and I-14 on a mission across the Pacific to the west of Panama then surface and launch M6A1 Seiran floatplanes on a mission to bomb the Panama Canal to disable the locks and delay shipping crossing into the Pacific Ocean.
+During 1945, the Japanese Navy planned a daring operation to use the I-400, I-401, I-13 and I-14 on a mission across the Pacific to Panama then surface and launch M6A1 Seiran floatplanes on a mission to bomb the Panama Canal to disable the locks and delay shipping crossing into the Pacific Ocean.
 Later, the mission was revised to have the M6A1 Seirans painted in U.S. markings and to be used on a Kamikaze suicide mission to crash into the locks to cause maximum damage.

-During June 1945 their target was switched to the U.S. Navy (USN) anchorage at Ulithi Atoll.
-The operation was code named Arashi (storm) for the I-400 and I-401 to use their Serians painted in U.S. markings and armed with bombs for a kamikaze attack against any aircraft carriers at Ulithi Atoll.
+During June 1945 their target was changed to Ulithi Atoll.
+The operation code named Arashi (storm) required I-400 and I-401 to launch six Serians armed with bombs for a kamikaze attack targeting aircraft carriers in Ulithi Atoll with the raid scheduled for August 17, 1945.
+Controversially, the Serians were to be painted in U.S. markings to avoid them being shot down.

-On July 23, 1945 both I-400 and I-401 depart Ominato and proceeded individually to their rendezvous point off Ulithi Atoll with the attack scheduled for August 17, 1945.
+On July 23, 1945 departs Ominato with I-401 and the pair proceed individually to their rendezvous point off Ulithi Atoll.
 On August 5, 1945 while at sea, I-400 suffered an electrical fire that forced it to surface to repair the damage.
-On August 14, 1945 reached the rendezvous point roughly 100 miles miles south of Ulithi Atoll but was not able to locate I-401 and waited.
+On August 14, 1945 I-400 reached the rendezvous point roughly 100 miles miles south of Ulithi Atoll but was not able to locate I-401 and waited.
+On August 15, 1945 the submarine learns that Japan has surrendered.
+On August 18, 1945 the operation Arashi is canceled by Vice Admiral Daigo and I-400 and I-401 are ordered to Kure.

-On August 26, 1945 the submarine is ordered to host a black surrender flag and surfaces.
+On August 26, 1945 the submarine is ordered to host a black surrender flag and to surface.
 The three Aichi M6A1 Serian are assembled without ordnance run up and catapulted unmanned into the sea.
 The derrick drops all aerial bombs overboard and all twenty of the submarine's Type 95 torpedoes are fired.
 Aboard, code books, logs, charts and documents are destroyed.

 Surrender

-On August 28, 1945 USS Weaver (DE-741) arrives alongside I-400 and LtCdr Nambu surrenders to Commander Cassedy who assumes command.
-I-401 escorted by USS Blue (DD-744) and USS Mansfield (DD-728) proceeds towards Yokosuka.
+On August 28, 1945 USS Weaver (DE-741) arrives alongside I-400 and LtCdr Nambu surrenders to Commander Cassedy who assumes command then gets underway bound for Yokosuka escorted by USS Blue (DD-744) and USS Mansfield (DD-728).

 Sinking History